immanuelweule/Cubesat-RFC/README.md

 - Added links for later research
 - Fix IP Adress (cubesat.local/)
 - Batch file for easier use

-- command line without refresh
+    New:

+    - Refresh of Config after restart
+    - Build config files for checking incoming comm
     - XML to show lastCommand and lastInit
     - Safe Init to SPIFFS
+    - command line without refresh